 Nutrition Of Egg: They’re Hard To Beat

-The egg is a widely eaten breakfast all over the world and is one of the essential mainstays of our diet.
-There’s no denying the nutrition of egg.
-What makes egg so different from other food is what I’m going to explain.
+Eggs are an essential ingredients at breakfast all over the world.
+It’s also the chief support of our diet.
+There’s no denying the nutrition of the egg.
+Hence, what makes an egg so different from other food is what I’m going to explain.

-It is not only limited to breakfast, to have a quick lunch or supper, or as the main ingredient in your favorite food items like cake, sweets, etc. Thanks to its nutritional content that gives us the energy to do our daily work with fewer side effects.
+You can eat them at breakfast, having a quick lunch or supper, or as the main ingredient in your favorite food items like cake, sweets, etc. This is also thanks to its nutritional content that gives us the energy to do our daily work with fewer side effects.

-Long back egg was shunned and not considered as suitable for health without knowing it’s nutritional values.
-Those who are fitness freaks understand that the egg white is considered as an excellent way to get protein without getting any fat.
-The yolk contains fat but gives a lot of calories.
+Many considered eggs suitable for health without knowing their nutritional values.
+Furthermore, those who are fitness freaks understand that egg-white is an excellent way to gain protein without getting any fat.
+But egg-yolk contains fat but gives a lot of calories.

 Nutrition Of Egg: Some Amazing Facts About Eggs:

-- Hen’s eggs are mostly available in two colors in terms of eggshells that are white and brown.
-The color does not indicate any nutritional values; instead, it stated the breed of the hen.
+- Hen’s eggs are mostly available in two colors in terms of eggshells.
+They can be white or brown.
+The color does not indicate any nutritional values.
+Instead, it states the breed of the hen.
 A white feathered hen will lay white eggs, and brown feathered hen will lay brown eggs.

-- Even though brown and white egg has the same nutritional values, a brown egg is costly because the brown feathered hens are bigger in physical size and eat a lot, which makes the egg expensive.
+- Brown or white eggs have the same nutritional values.
+However, a brown egg is costly because the brown feathered hens are bigger in size and eat a lot, which makes the egg expensive.

 - Similar to the shell, you might be getting a different color of the yolk, and it also doesn’t indicate any nutritional value.
-It depends on the diet of the chicken.
+It all depends on the diet of the chicken.
 The chicken diet consists of green vegetables that will give dark-colored yolk.
-A medium colored egg indicates a diet of corn alfalfa, and a light color indicates the menu card consists of wheat and barley.
+A medium colored egg indicates a diet of corn alfalfa, and a light color indicates a menu of wheat and barley.

-- It does not have an expiry date but rather has sold by date in the packaging.
-It is considered fresh if the egg is 3 to 4 weeks old.
-But still, it may be edible by breaking the egg.
-If you get a pungent smell, then the egg is rotten and is unfit to consume.
+- Eggs do not have an expiring date but are sold by date in the packaging.
+They are considered fresh if eggs are 3 to 4 weeks old.
+But they may still be edible by breaking them.
+However, if you get a pungent smell, then the egg is rotten and unfit to consume.

-- The demand for the egg is growing day by day.
-An American eats about 250 eggs in a year, which makes the annual consumption of egg by Americans is 76 billion (Approx).
+- The demand for eggs is growing day by day.
+An American eats about 250 eggs in a year, which makes the annual consumption of eggs by Americans to 76 billion (Approx).

 Nutrition Of Egg: Nutritional Benefits

-- Egg contains one-third of the cholesterol, as recommended by the average intake per day.
-So, you don’t have to worry about cholesterol if you are taking eggs every day.
+- An egg contains one-third of the cholesterol, as recommended by the average intake per day.
+So, you don’t have to worry about cholesterol if you are consuming eggs every day.

 - As mentioned earlier, it contains a high dose of nutrition and healthy fats with fewer calories.
-It also contains antioxidant which fights against cancer and aging.
+It also has antioxidant which fights against cancer and aging.

 - There are many different types of egg dishes available on the internet you can choose from, which are very simple to cook.
-You can select which recipe you like the most and get the same nutrition.
+Hence, you can select which recipe you like the most and get the same nutrition.

 There have been studies proving that eggs improve your cholesterol profile.
-Moreover, eggs are right for your heart because they increase HDL and help to increase the size of LDL particles.
+Moreover, eggs are right for your heart because they increase HDL and help to raise the size of LDL particles.